terra-campaigns/unsettled/directory/Sigisfarne/Razvan.md

 {% include header_directories.md %}

+Born of both the mortal world and the unseen, you are an enigma to some and feared by many.
+Yours is the tale of what happens when two worlds collide.
+Forages medicinal herbs and making potions.

-- **Appearance**: You have a Athletic Physique, Rosy Skin, and Curly Hair.
+You have an Athletic Physique, Rosy Skin, and Curly Hair.
 Your Face is Elongated.
 You have Soiled Clothing.
 You are Humble and Craven.
 You are 44 years old.

-- Not of courage
+**Bond:** You inherited a Single Gem (500gp, cold and brittle) from a long-dead relative.
+It arrived with a warning: squander your newfound riches, and a debt long thought forgotten would be called.

-- Scared of the unknown
+Not of courage.
+Scared of the unknown.
-- Forages medicinal herbs and making potions

 Received a cravat from a faerie.
 It is brown, the most beautiful brown.
 It catches attention.
 Wearing it makes parlaying with the Fae easier.
 They will look at you with different eyes.